tektutor/java-microservices-oct-2022/README.md

-## For Corporate training/consulting enquiries, you may reach out to me
+## For your Corporate Training/Consulting requirements, you may reach out to me
 <pre>
 jegan@tektutor.org
 +91 822-000-5626